 The Aural/Oral Dramaturgies project proposes the term ‘post-verbatim’ – not as a new label for theatre work, but as a more precise designation for the kind of work that has gradually emerged in the aftermath of the documentary theatre trends of the mid-1900s in Germany and early 2000s in the US and UK which privileged verbatim testimonies and tribunal documents as source material.
 Verbatim theatre as a phrase gained currency in this most recent wave as it also travelled to other theatre-making cultures, often thanks to the UK’s Royal Court Theatre international department.
 Whereas these forms of documentary theatre still functioned within a more realist paradigm of representation – see for example Carol Martin’s notion of ‘dramaturgy of the real’ (2010) – various postdramatic methodological approaches to working with documentary material and modes of representation have proliferated since then.

 Lend Me Your Ears #2 brings together a selection of illustrative examples of works and ways of thinking that, when using factual events or testimonies dramaturgically, begin to depart from the British brand of verbatim theatre into other conceptual and performance-making territories.
-Some of these departures are aided by placing an emphasis on personal experience rather than the words themselves (The Fall Collective, Emma Frankland, Konstantinos Thomaidis), an interest in the aesthetic affordances of the form of theatre and live performance (Dhaenens, Green), on understanding the act of storytelling as a means of survival (Arias), on the Lacanian notion of the Real (Dead Centre), on a playful use of technology (Hunter) or a on combination of the above (Gracefool Collective).
+Some of these departures are aided by placing an emphasis on personal experience rather than the words themselves (The Fall Collective, Emma Frankland, Konstantinos Thomaidis), an interest in the aesthetic affordances of the form of theatre and live performance (Dhaenens, Green), on understanding the act of storytelling as a means of survival (Arias), on the Lacanian notion of the Real (Dead Centre), on a playful use of technology (Hunter) or on a combination of the above (Gracefool Collective).
 Many of the artists report an interest in working with ‘collage’ as a methodology, an idea which Konstantinos Thomaidis in his Salon conversation with Brandon LaBelle expands into a more 3D notion of a ‘vocal assemblage’ by reference to the relational ontology (Cavarero 2005) of voice and sound.
 Additional useful perspectives provide cultural inflections of the roles music and sound can play in storytelling (Fleishman and Muyunga) or the ways theatre scholars can benefit from anthropological training and experience in order to understand theatre-making as an inherently oral practice (McAuley, Dwyer, Ginters).
 These considerations are further augmented by three distinctive theoretical/methodological approaches to sound and embodiment featured in LMYE Library #2.

 The cumulative effect of placing these perspectives in a relationship to each other is a suggestion of a gradual evolution of form aided by both epistemological and technological developments.